w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -My data factory is called 'home-rental-df'.

 -I used the Data Factory to create the data pipeline.
+It is good practice to rename data pipeline, in case you would have multiple later.

 -I extracted the data files from my GitHub repository, and loaded them to my data storage's container's raw-data folder.